ohler55/wabur/README.md

 ## Quick Start

 With WABuR you are up and running in minutes with only one file to modify to specify attributes.
-It doesn't get any simplier.
+It doesn't get any simpler.
 Heres how.

 Install the wabur gem.